voc0der/NWNLogRotator-Node.js/README.md

+# Deprecation Notice
+There is a newer version of this project being developed.
+This project will remain available indefinititely but receive limited updates.

+The new project is located here: https://github.com/ravenmyst/NWNLogRotator

 # NWN-Log-Rotator
 This Neverwinter Nights Log Rotator, RavenLogRotator, is designed to parse, format, and colorize logs so that they may be shared and re-read much easier.
 The log rotator can also optionally upload remotely to sftp.
 It is easily able to be used with either Neverwinter Nights 1.69 or the Enhanced Edition.